Abdelmathin/abstract_vm/README.md

 ### 5. Create Your Own Example

 You can create your own .avm file using the specified syntax and run it to see how the virtual machine processes your instructions.

+## Conclusion

+Thank you for checking out the Abstract VM project!
+This virtual machine provides a powerful way to understand stack-based architectures and the execution of assembly-like languages.

+Feel free to explore the code, contribute, or adapt it for your own projects.
+If you encounter any issues or have suggestions for improvement, please open an issue or a pull request on GitHub.

+Happy coding!

+## License

+This project is licensed under the **MIT License**.
+See the [LICENSE](LICENSE) file for more details.